|

 $8.95 + 2.50 handling

-Click here for the July 2007 edition of SOUNDZINE "South By Southwest" and "Being and Nothingness"
+"South By Southwest" and "Being and Nothingness"

-| Click here to read a mars poem now available in special gumball machines littered across the planet
+Click above for poem included in gumball machines littered across the country